superyang713/docs/webapp_deployment.md

 # Django webapp deployment on Linux server (DigitalOcean)
 I have created a simple django webapp called learning_log.
 It has been tested in the local development server.
 I went through a lot of pain to get it finally deployed on the server hosted by DigitalOcean.
-So basically, this note is just to remind me what exactly I have done to get the webapp deployed and more importantly, what each step means from my understanding.
+So basically, this note is just to remind me of what exactly I have done to get the webapp deployed and more importantly, what each step means from my understanding.

 ## Goal